 Alcohol and driving don't mix.
-Even one drink can reduce your ability to respond to changing conditions.
-Reaction time gets worse with every additional drink.
+Even one drink can reduce your ability to respond to changing conditions, and your reaction time gets worse with every additional drink.
 So don't drink and drive, and don't let your friends drink and drive, either.